Memory in cyclically crumpled sheets: Metastability

-Thus, these observations further corroborate the discussion of the evolution of a single crease following Fig.~\ref{fig:1ridge}B, i.e. plastic damage accumulates in regions which have sustained damage in previous cycles.
-As these constraints change, they can lead to both creation and destruction of creases as the curvature field adds pairs of peaks and valleys (see SI Fig.~\ref{fig:ridge_evolution_360}).
-Here we observe that the continuous evolution of the crease curvatures due to ageing can drive rapid reconfiguration of the crumpled structures even after the sheet structure repeats over hundreds of cycle even while evolving slowly.
+These observations further corroborate the discussion of the evolution of a single crease following Fig.~\ref{fig:1ridge}(b), i.e. plastic damage accumulates in regions which have sustained damage in previous cycles.
+As the overall constraints change, peaks and valleys can be added or removed in the curvature field leading to creation or destruction of creases (see Fig.~\ref{fig:ridge_evolution_360}).
+Thus, while continuous evolution of the sheet curvature can lead to recurrent folded structures, it can also drive rapid reconfigurations even after the sheet structure repeats over hundreds of cycle as different nearby folding pathways become more favorable.
 Thus, the picture which emerges from these observations is more subtle than the continuous approach to a limit cycle over tens of cycles shown by Shohat, {\it et al.}~\cite{Shohat_2022} with a precrumpled sheet subject to perturbative compression cycles.
-In particular bifurcation and deepening of the stability landscape can cause continuous evolution of the creases, as well as sudden transitions, respectively, as shown schematically in Fig.~\ref{fig:sec_evo}D.